 It's a missed opportunity to really make something of all the effort put into creating interesting NPCs.

 One thing it would be nice to see is how things change for them, especially if Link (and maybe Zelda?) help them out somehow earlier on.
 It doesn't have to make NPCs and their lives an additional plot, like some games do, but open world games thrive on dynamic characters and how they interact with the player.

 Lurelin is a good example of why the game needs this change.
 It's a gorgeous, interesting coastal town, where absolutely nothing happens, and it could just as easily never exist.

 Rather than leaving people with the same dialogue and circumstances regardless of what the player does, some of them should move around, actually reach their destinations, fulfill their goals — something, anything.
 Tarry Town gives us a taste of what that might be like, and it's one of the most rewarding sets of character interactions in the entire game (see the next section for more on that).

-As mentioned, Breath of the Wild already has the open-world part down pat, plus all the ingredients for those kinds of immersive interactions anyway, except one missing, crucial thing:
+I lied when I mentioned Breath of the Wild already has the open-world part down pat, plus all the ingredients for those kinds of immersive interactions anyway, because there's actually one missing, crucial thing:

 Tingle.
 We need Tingle.

 The above image is a bit misleading, since building Tarry Town is one of the best and most rewarding sidequests in BotW.
 Other quests don't have quite the same impact, though.

 Most games fall victim to the usual quest types: fetch me x, go kill y.
 Breath of the Wild is mostly no different.
 Even if exploring the world to accomplish these tried and true tasks is a joy in itself, the materials are there to make something even better.

 A good deal of it revolves around the characters (see previous slide).
 Many of them request something unique sounding or different, like the desire for seeing specific gear sets or obtaining special ingredients.
 But then nothing really happens.